Maikxx/browser-technologies-1819/README.md

 ## Todos

-* Add cache to the routes.
-* Add CSS to the application.
 * Add JavaScript to the application.
 * Add Sockets for real-time aspect, when supported.
+* Add persistent colors when choosing an option.
+* Test color blindness compatibility.
+* Test in older browsers.

+## Future enhancements

-* Implement all functionality (Adding more options etc.).
+* Add ability to add more than 4 options
-* Add a database (PostgreSQL?) to store room data, like the question, options and scores for each option.

 ## License